-Pageviews and number of social shares are something that you can measure quite easily.
+Pageviews and the number of social shares are something that you can measure quite easily.
 Add content tags to it, you’ll have enough metrics to decide what story to pursue next while having the surety that it will drive you both traffic and revenue.

 It is necessary to track social shares originating out of the page, not reshares from your social pages.
 You can track clicks on the social shares or some tools can provide you the number of shares via a dashboard.
 Pageviews can be referenced from Google Analytics.